ViinayKumaarMamidi/GCP_Airflow_Dataproc_Pyspark_Project/README.md

 **End to End Project Details:**

-1. Department and Employee CSV files are placed in to the GCS bucket as the source and as Destination of this project is again the GCS bucket, create a bucket named as output
+1. Department and Employee CSV files are placed in to the GCS bucket as the source and as Destination of this project is the GCS bucket with CSV file format, Please create a buckets for source files and output files as needed
 2. In the GCP Composer, Airflow 3 has been spin up and necessary permissions to the corresponding service account has been provided to make sure it connects to GCS bucket, Dataproc cluster, BQ services
 3. Once Airflow is up and running, In the Airflow DAGs folder, place the airflow_spark_job.py file
 4. Place the emp_batch_job.py in to the required GCS bucket